PS1TD/PS1TD/README.md

 ---

-## I'm a Computer Science majot student at NYU Tandon School of Engineering👨‍💻
+## I'm a Computer Science major graduate from NYU Tandon School of Engineering👨‍💻

 -   🌱 Currently learning everything fullstack related. 🤣
 -   👥 Looking to collaborate with other developers.